hwali/iosxr_Inline_Analysis/README.md

 *****YAML IOSXR Inline & Offline Analysis Incident/Event Management*****

-This Ansible project help to do inline analysis while an incident triggered on network level, for testing simple commands have been taken to analyze and output results are conditional which pin point alarming situation.
+This Ansible project help to do inline analysis while an incident triggered on network level, for testing simple commands have been taken to analyze and output results are conditional which pin point alarming situation

-Offline Analysis can also doable as outputs saved in CSV file.
+Offline Analysis can also be doable as outputs saved in CSV file on completion of running playbook

-All needed files have been uploaded, for case base secanrio can be demonstrate on GNS3 all related files have been uploaded too.
+All needed files have been uploaded, for case base secanrio can be demonstrate on GNS3

 *****Requirements*****